 Rhys Waters 0:03

-Welcome to be on research, a podcast brought to you by research Nova Scotia.
+Welcome to Beyond Research, a podcast brought to you by Research Nova Scotia.

 Stefan Leslie 0:11